krenzlin/AKTpi/README.md

 After making the basic configurations for the target platform, we now can adjust our system to our specific needs.
 E.g. add or remove packages, configure kernel and sytem, set passwords or change file systems templates.

-buildroot provides different front-ends to the configuration process (see the official documentation).
+Buildroot provides different front-ends to the configuration process (see the official documentation).
 We are going to use a ncurse-based menu.

     make menuconfig